LearnWeb3DAO/Whitelist-Dapp/README.md

           whitelist
        */
       function addAddressToWhitelist() public {
+          // check if the user has already been whitelisted require(!whitelistedAddresses[msg.sender], "Sender has already been whitelisted");
           // check if the numAddressesWhitelisted < maxWhitelistedAddresses, if not then throw an error. require(numAddressesWhitelisted < maxWhitelistedAddresses, "More addresses cant be added, limit reached");
           // Add the address which called the function to the whitelistedAddress array